howtographql/howtographql/content/backend/graphql-scala/4-deferred_resolvers.md

 </Instruction>

 We're still using `dao.getLinks` to fetch links from database, but now it's wrapped in `Fetcher`.
 It optimizes the query **before** call.
-Firstly it gathers all data it should fetch and then it execuees the queries.
+Firstly it gathers all data it should fetch and then it executes the queries.
 Caching and deduplication mechanisms allow to avoid duplicated queries and give results faster.

+As you can see, we use the same fetcher in two fields, in the first example we're providing only single id and expecting one, optional object (`deferOpt` function).
+In the second case we're providing a list of ids and expecting a sequence of objects (`deferSeq`).

-ok, if we have our fetcher defined, we push it to lower level.
+If we have our fetcher defined, let's push it to lower level.

 <Instruction>

-in `GraphQLSchema` create constant for deferred resolver.
+In `GraphQLSchema` create constant for deferred resolver.

 ```scala